Online solo strings intensive (osSI)

 How long is the program?

-OSSI will be 14 days long; the program begins on Sunday, May 30, and will conclude with a debrief/goodbye party on Sunday, June 13.
-You will receive 4 full hour-long lessons with your assigned faculty member, 10 daily sessions, 10 masterclasses to either watch or participate in, and 2 open studio classes with your faculty member, plus any other studio classes you wish to attend.
+OSSI will be 10 days long; the program begins on Friday, May 24, and will conclude with a debrief/goodbye party on Sunday, June 2.
+You will receive 2 full hour-long lessons with your assigned faculty member(s), sessions/panels, masterclasses to either watch or participate in, a college fair and open studio classes with faculty members.

 What is the tuition cost?